georglauterbach/dev-container-features/README.md

 ### Supported Base / OS

-This Feature should work on recent versions of Debian- and Ubuntu-based distributions.
-This Feature depends on the APT package manager.
+This feature should work on recent versions of Debian- and Ubuntu-based distributions.
+This feature depends on the APT package manager.
 Bash is required.

 ### Environment Variables Set by This Feature